aparnaroy/aparnaroy/README.md

-# 👋 Hey there!
+# 👋 Hi there!
 I'm Aparna Roy

 ## 🌟 About Me